-If the reason is not obvious, it’s to avoid the introduction of bugs or new issues to software or a website before the weekend.
+If the reason is unclear, avoid introducing bugs or new issues to software or a website before the weekend.

-To me, it also means that Friday is not the day for a new website or application to be launched.
+Friday is not the day to launch a new website or application.

-The common belief is based on the fact that many industries, especially B2B, see a dramatic decrease in web traffic on Friday afternoon and evening as people start to focus on their weekend and not whatever widget or service the website is trying to sell.
+The common belief is based on the fact that many industries, especially B2B, see a dramatic decrease in web traffic on Friday afternoons and evenings as people start to focus on their weekends and not whatever widget or service the website is trying to sell.

-It also gives the weekend for testing, to catch any issues and get them resolved before traffic picks up again on Monday morning.
+It also gives the weekend for testing to catch any issues and resolve them before traffic picks up again on Monday morning.

 So, What’s The Problem?

-I actually have a few solid arguments for a read-only Friday.
+I have a few solid arguments for a read-only Friday.

 Exhaustion Leads to Mistakes

-For starters at the end of the week, we are all tired.
-Developers, designers, and the clients who hire them have probably been working all week, the propensity to make mistakes and miss details when one is tired is much greater than after rest.
+For starters, we are all tired at the end of the week.
+Developers, designers, and the clients who hire them have probably been working all week; the propensity to make mistakes and miss details when tired is much greater than after rest.

 That is just a human fact.
-In any deployment, whether it be a whole website or just a new feature, everyone involved would be much better served if the full team was rested.
+In any deployment, whether a whole website or a new feature, everyone involved would be much better served if the full team was rested.

 It Ruins Everyone’s Weekends.

-The odds that every issue will be caught, and dealt with and the launch will go smooth are low.
+The odds that every issue will be caught and dealt with and the launch will go smoothly are low.
 It’s not an issue of quality.

-You could have the best development team and have the best client team, when you create pressure around a launch at the end of the day, the week, or into the evening; there will be issues as it’s the nature of complex technology.
+You could have the best development team and the best client team; when you create pressure around a launch at the end of the day, the week, or into the evening, there will be issues, as it’s the nature of complex technology.

-Now your site or feature is launched, and everyone is on call for the weekend.
-The client must test and review to make sure everything is working as it should and the developer must also test and be ready to react to anything the client has found.
+Your site or feature is launched, and everyone is on call for the weekend.
+The client must test and review to ensure everything is working as it should, and the developer must also try and be ready to react to anything the client has found.

-Let’s face it, it’s not fun for the client and it’s not fun for the developer.
-It’s especially not fun for the employees who were put on call for the weekend from either side.
+Let’s face it, it’s not fun for the client, and it’s not fun for the developer.
+It’s especially not fun for the employees on call for the weekend from either side.

 So, When Should We Deploy?

-I’m talking after 7 AM, maybe 8, or even later depending on exactly what the deployment is and what kind of disruptions will be experienced on the site or application.
+I’m talking after 7 AM, maybe 8, or even later, depending on the deployment and what disruptions will be experienced on the site or application.

 Finally, the early morning deployment time gives a full business day to devote as many resources as needed to test, monitor, and react to any issue that may come up.

-However, I urge you to consider not only disruption to regular traffic to your site but also the disruption to your work, sleep, rest, and sanity (and that of your development team).
+However, I urge you to consider the disruption to regular traffic to your site and your work, sleep, rest, and sanity (and that of your development team).

 The Exception to “Read Only”

-Bugs of course are the exception.
-When I talk about not deploying on Fridays, I am of course not suggesting that absolutely nothing gets deployed.
+Bugs, of course, are the exception.
+When discussing not deploying on Fridays, I do not suggest that nothing gets deployed.
 There are times when bugs must be squashed, security patches must be applied, and errors must be fixed.

-I’m only advocating for a read-only Friday when it comes to new sites, features, and other major changes.
+I only advocate for a read-only Friday regarding new sites, features, and other major changes.